 - LG G5

 While Motorola isn’t quite as timely with its updates as it once was, the company is still pretty transparent about its plans and is one of the better manufacturers regarding new versions of Android.
-In September, Motorola announced which of its phones would get an upgrade to Android 8.0 Oreo.
+In September 2017, Motorola announced which of its phones would get an upgrade to Android 8.0 Oreo.
 It didn’t commit to a timeline but said that device owners could expect new firmware “this fall.”
+Now, finally, after months of promises, the Moto G4 Plus is getting the update, too.

 - Moto Z2 Force (T-Mobile, AT&T, and Sprint)